 Epoxy resins are now available at many specialist dealers and in most DIY stores.
 The choice is usually even greater when you order via the Internet, where you can often get these materials at the best price.
 Online you will probably find by far the largest selection of high-quality product variants for all possible areas of application at many dealers.

-If you are just beginning to work with epoxy resins, you may be put off by the fact that many epoxy components are not directly available at low prices.
+If you are just beginning to work with epoxy resins, you may be put off by the fact that many epoxy components are not exactly cheap.
 But that should not be a reason for you to always look for the cheapest offers.
-After all, product variants that are offered at particularly low prices can sometimes be of such inferior quality that they cost satisfaction points and demotivate you, and not only in terms of the results of your work.
+After all, product variants that are offered at particularly low prices can sometimes be of such inferior quality that they cost satisfaction points and demotivate you, not to mention it could completely ruin your work.

 Tip: Despite a reasonable price comparison, you should buy epoxy resin components of the highest possible quality in order to work well with them and achieve beautiful results.